 The reason for the whirlpool is that it really helps the egg stay together, wrapping the white around the yolk.
 However, you can help it along too with your spatula or spoon by gently pushing it all in as it initially sets.
 If your egg has stuck to the bottom of the pot, just slide the spatula very very gently underneath after 30 seconds or so of cooking.

 A few minutes later, your mostly-perfect egg should be ready.
-(I look for an egg that wobbles, but just a little, when nudged with the spoon, about 3 to 4 minutes of cooking time.)
+(I look for an egg that wobbles, but just a little, when nudged with the spoon, about 3 to 5 minutes of cooking time for a large egg that was cold from the fridge.)
 Scoop it out with a slotted spoon.

 And let it drain on a folded paper towel.
 Now let’s say you’re having company and you’ve been insane enough to think you want to poach eggs for all of them.
-The cool thing is, at this point you can save them for a little later.
-To reheat them, put them back in hot (but not boiling) water for a minute.
+The cool thing is, at this point you can save them for a later.
+Plunge them in cold water and store them in the fridge for up two days.
+To reheat them, put them back in hot (but not boiling) water for one minute.

 With the egg on top, the fun begins!